Frequently Asked

 Are reduced application fees available?
 What about other fees related to the application process?

-- The process of applying for a reduced on-campus assessment fee is a separate process from applying for financial assistance.
-To request a reduced fee, please complete the Reduced Fee Application Form.
-On-campus assessment appointments are only open to current community members (i.e., faculty/staff and siblings), families applying for financial assistance, and/or families applying through our partner community-based organizations (e.g., A Better Chance, Peninsula Bridge, SMART).
+- On-campus assessment appointments are only open to current community members (i.e., faculty/staff and siblings), families applying for financial assistance, and/or families applying through our partner community-based organizations (e.g., A Better Chance, Peninsula Bridge, SMART).

 - Details regarding an application fee waiver can be found on Ravenna.

-- Please contact the admissions office at admissions@nuevaschool.org for a timed writing sample fee waiver.
+- Please contact the admissions office at admissions@nuevaschool.org for a Test Innovators or Clarity fee waiver.

 Does Nueva offer Shadow Days?

-Due to the intimate size of our classes and the large number of applicants, we do not offer weekday shadow day visits for applicants.
+No. Due to the intimate size of our classes and the large number of applicants, we do not offer weekday shadow day visits for applicants.
 We invite your family to get to know Nueva by attending our school and admissions events.
 During these virtual and on-campus opportunities, families have the opportunity to meet and hear from a wide variety of Nueva students, parents, faculty, and administrators.

 Accepted students to grades 5-10 will have an opportunity to spend a morning or afternoon on campus during decision week (mid-March).